FREQUENTLY ASKED QUESTIONS

 May I attend the Adelphi commencement if I'm a graduate of UMGC Asia or UMGC Europe but cannot attend an overseas ceremony?

 We will consider these requests on a case-by-case basis.
-There should be evidence of a hardship or other unique situation (e.g., military PCS move back stateside by December).
-This is because our stateside ceremonies can only accommodate 1,000 students each.
+There should be evidence of a hardship or other unique situation (e.g., military PCS move).

 Please inform the UMGC Asia Commencement Team or the UMGC Europe Commencement Team that you have a hardship and would like to walk stateside.
 They will confirm your graduation status to ensure you are eligible to attend commencement.

-Once your graduation status has been confirmed, Graduation Services will send your degree status and contact information to the Commencement Services Office.
-If there is space available, Commencement Services will then e-mail you detailed information about the Adelphi commencement, along with a link to RSVP online.
+Once your graduation status has been confirmed, Graduation Services will send your degree status and contact information to the stateside Commencement Services Office.
+If there is space available, Commencement Services will then email you detailed information about the Adelphi commencement, along with a link to RSVP online.

 Alumni may attend commencement as guests of current graduates, but tickets are required.
 Your graduate will provide your ticket(s) out of his or her allocation of seven guest tickets.

-Yes.
-Tickets are required for guests at the Xfinity Center, including infants.
+Tickets are required for guests at the College Park Marriott and at the Xfinity Center, including infants.
 Graduates do not need a ticket to participate.